 Credit conditions ease, but mortgage credit is tight

-In the FOMC’s March review of the financial situation, members discussed the state of the credit markets and the interbank market.
+Overall, the financial situation didn’t change materially between the April and June Federal Open Market Committee (or FOMC) meetings.
 The Fed gets rough data on Treasury trading from primary dealers through its Desk Survey.

 Primary dealers trade Treasuries in the primary market.
-This means they trade directly with the Fed.
-This is a lucrative business, but it also means they sometimes must trade with the Fed even when they don’t want to.
+This means that they trade directly with the Fed.
+This is a lucrative business.

 The U.S. dollar rallied during the inter-meeting period, based on global instability and weakness in overseas economies, particularly Europe.
 Most commodities are denominated in dollars, which has the effect of pushing down inflation, but also hurting exports and thus corporate profitability.

 The yield on the 10-year increased by about 15 basis points, which the Fed attributed to its own communications with the market.
 Yields on Treasury Inflation Protected Securities (or TIPS) also fell during the inter-meeting period, reflecting a stronger dollar and weaker oil prices.